Opentrons/opentrons/api/docs/v2/new_atomic_commands.rst

 .. versionadded:: 2.5

 ..
 TODO clarify that this is specific to OT-2 (Flex always pauses when door open) or remove this section if OT-2 will also always pause in the future

 OT-2 Door Safety Switch
 -----------------------

+Introduced with :ref:`robot software version <version-table>` 3.19, the safety switch feature prevents the OT-2, and your protocol, from running if the door is open.
 To operate properly, the front door and top window of your OT-2 must be closed.
-Introduced with :ref:`robot software version <version-table>` 3.19, the safety switch feature prevents the OT-2, and your protocol, from running if the door is open.

 .. image:: ../img/feature_flags/door_safety_switch.png

 To check if the robot's door is closed at a specific point during a protocol run, call :py:obj:`.ProtocolContext.door_closed`.
 It returns a boolean true (door closed) or false (door open) response.
-This object takes no arguments.

 .. code-block:: python